kdgregory/aws-java-utils/README.md

 This project contains three directories:

-* `utils` is the main library of utility classes.
+* `library` is the main library of utility classes.
-* `test-helpers` contains classes that are useful for writing AWS tests.
-These are primarily mock objects.
+* `examples` contains programs that demonstrate the library.
-* `integration-tests` are tests that exercise the `utils` classes against actual AWS services.
+* `integration-tests` are tests that exercise the library classes against actual AWS services.
   *Beware:* running these tests will incur service charges.